Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 # Output:
 xxx-xxxxxxx-xxxxxxx-xxxx

-# Verify that this is indeed the subscrption you want to target.
+# Verify that this is indeed the subscription you want to target.
 Otherwise you can switch the scope using:
 # az account set --subscription <name>

 # Make sure to change the name to a unique one within your tenant